Regularly, I’m contacted by someone who describes something too extreme.

 What’s usually going on

-My book, Is Your House Haunted?, was written for cases where people think their home is haunted, especially if they’re experiencing multiple kinds of phenomena, or one that’s particularly dramatic.
+My earliest edition of Is Your House Haunted? was written for cases where people think their home is haunted, especially if they’re experiencing multiple kinds of phenomena, or one that’s particularly dramatic.

 Of course, there are other steps to take, but those are the kinds of steps you – or a team of ghost hunters – should take before doing an investigation that focuses on ghosts.